Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 text(0.1253226, 0.1150362, ##position retrieved by locator(1)
      '1:1 Line', col = 'gray', srt=60)
 ```

-These code used `metrics.sciaenidae$Interspecific_values`,` metrics.sciaenidae$Intraspecific_values` and` metrics.sciaenidae$Summary_table` objects
+These codes use `metrics.sciaenidae$Interspecific_values`,` metrics.sciaenidae$Intraspecific_values` and` metrics.sciaenidae$Summary_table` objects

 ![Image of Ulises-Rosas](https://github.com/Ulises-Rosas/DNA-Barcodes-BasicMetrics/blob/master/plots.png)

 Since we are dowloading sequences directly from the _GenBank_ repository rather than _BOLD_ repository, misannotation of sequences can occur.
-Nevertheless, the absence of a Barcoding Gap can be defined either in terms of sequence annotation as also effect of broad geographical scales geographical scales.
+Nevertheless, the absence of a Barcoding Gap can be defined either in terms of sequence annotation as also effect of broad geographical scales.